Arthritis: What Does It Actually Mean?

 Arthritis is a condition that affects the joints of our bodies.

 So let’s start by defining a joint.
 A joint is any place in the body where two bones come together.
 This is a fluid-filled space (blue below).
-A soft tissue structure known as the joint capsule (think of a thick water balloon material) keeps the fluid inside the joint and links the bones together.
+A soft tissue structure known as the joint capsule (think of a thick water balloon-like material) keeps the fluid inside the joint and links the bones together.

 arthritis